yuyln/Overdamped-Particles-Pinning/README.md

 - [X] Make GSA works.
 - [ ] Multithread Simulation.
 - [ ] Multithread GSA.
-- [ ] Find GSA parameters by files insted of hard coding.
+- [ ] Find GSA parameters by files instead of hard coding.
 - [ ] Make a system to run many GSA with different parameters for find the absolute ground state.
 - [ ] Add references to `README.md`.
 - [ ] Add some figures of velocity-force curves, and trajectories.